-We offer three main routes for your child to progress into university or employment – A Levels, vocational courses and apprenticeships.
-You can find out more about our courses here.
+We offer three main routes for your child to progress into university or employment – A Levels, vocational courses (including T Levels) and apprenticeships.
+You can find out our courses available here.

 Careers information, advice and guidance is crucial to helping your child ensure they are on the right path to achieve their future goals.
 Our careers team are on-hand to support your child through every step of their journey.

 As a parent or carer, you undoubtedly want the best for your child, and that includes their education and future career.
-So why not join one of our career information sessions and find out the educational and career opportunities available for your children.
+Join one of our career information sessions and find out the educational and career opportunities available.